 Charnwood Borough Council has agreed to raise its share of council tax by 9p a week for a Band D property.

-The increase was agreed by Full Council on Monday, February 27.
-At the council meeting, 37 councillors voted in favour of the increase and seven were against.
+The increase was agreed at full Council on Monday February 25.
+At the meeting 37 councillors were in favour of the increase, eight were against and there was one abstention.

-Councillor Tom Barkley, Lead Member for Finance, said: “Our funding from Government has continued to reduce and therefore we need to raise council tax in order to maintain our services for the benefit of residents.
+Councillor Tom Barkley, lead member for finance and property services, said: “Our funding from Government has continued to decrease which means we need to raise our element of council tax.

-“As ever, the Council continues to look at its services on a regular basis to ensure they are running as efficiently as possible.”
+“As ever, the Council will continue to regularly look at its services to ensure they are running as efficiently as possible.”

-For more information about the budget, see the reports to the meeting on February 27 on the Council website.
+For more information about the budget, see the February 25 report to Council.